-CAMPAIGN 2026: Former U.S. Senator Doug Jones to run for Alabama governor, report says
+CAMPAIGN 2026: Former U.S. Senator Doug Jones enters Alabama governor’s race

-CAMPAIGN 2026: Former U.S. Senator Doug Jones plans to run for Alabama governor, according to a new report.
+CAMPAIGN 2026: Former U.S. Senator Doug Jones is entering the Alabama governor’s race.

 Jones lost his re-election bid to Republican Tommy Tuberville, who currently holds the seat but is giving it up to run for governor next year.